Reform of the House of Lords: Powers as of the 1997 general election

 Together with the Parliament Act 1949, these two acts enable the Commons (in exceptional circumstance) to pass legislation without approval from the Lords but subject to certain time delays.
 In effect, they give the House of Lords the power to delay legislation but not to prevent it.

-Since 1911 there have been various attempts to reform the Lords, but none tackled the powers of the House except the Parliament Act 1949 which reduced the suspensory veto to two sessions and one year.
+Since 1911 there have been various attempts to reform the Lords, but none tackled the powers of the House except the Parliament Act 1949 which reduced the suspensory veto to one change of session and one year.
 By the time of the 1997 general election there was still no consensus on comprehensive reform of the upper chamber of Parliaments.

-The Blair Labour government
+Blair Labour government

+The Labour Party of Tony Blair had in its manifesto the promise to reform the House of Lords:

-In 1999, the Government completed a deal with the Lords to remove most of the hereditary Peers and passed the House of Lords Act 1999 leaving amongst the majority of appointed Peers a rump of 92 Hereditary Peers until the second phase of reform was complete.
-These 92 were elected from within those who had a right to be members of the House of Lords as a result of their hereditary status.
+In 1999, the Government completed a deal with the Lords to remove most of the hereditary peers and passed the House of Lords Act 1999, leaving amongst the majority of appointed peers a rump of 92 hereditary peers.
+Of these, two are ex officio members due to their ceremonial functions in Parliament, and the other 90 are chosen from among those with qualifying hereditary peerages, in a procedure established by standing orders of the House.
 This arrangement was stated to be purely temporary until the second stage of reform was completed.
-This led to some claims (perhaps not all serious) that the elected Hereditary Lords were the only democratic members of the House.
+This led to some claims (perhaps not all serious) that the elected hereditary peers were the only democratic members of the House.

 Royal Commission

-In 1999 a Royal Commission was appointed, under Lord Wakeham, to examine proposals for Lords Reform and make recommendations.
+In 1999 a Royal Commission was appointed, under Lord Wakeham, to examine proposals for Lords reform and make recommendations.
 It published its report in 2000 with 132 recommendations of which the main were: